 I am interested in how prior expectations influence our perception during human communication.
 How does the human brain integrate prior evidence from different sensory sources to make sense of new incoming information?
 I combine behavioural, neuroimaging, and computational methods to investigate how priors influence speech and person recognition.

-I have just started my group on Prediction in Communication at the University Medical Center Hamburg-Eppendorf.
+I started my Emmy Noether group on Prediction in Communication at the University Medical Center Hamburg-Eppendorf.
 Before that I was a Marie Curie fellow with Christian Büchel (also at the UKE).
 During my post-doc with Matt Davis at the MRC Cognition and Brain Sciences Unit in Cambridge, UK, I combined computational modelling and multivariate fMRI measurements to investigate how prior expectations improve perception of degraded speech.
 During my PhD with Katharina von Kriegstein at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany, I investigated multisensory integration of faces and voices during human communication.

 - Arjen Alink at the University Medical Center Hamburg-Eppendorf